todayisnow/AWS/iam.md

 - **Avoid Public Access**: Exercise caution when granting public access to AWS resources through resource-based policies, as it may lead to unintended exposure of sensitive data.

+# IAM Security Token Service (STS)

+The AWS Security Token Service (STS) is a web service that enables you to request temporary, limited-privilege credentials for IAM users or federated users.
+These temporary credentials can be used to access AWS resources securely and are valid for a specified duration, typically ranging from a few minutes to several hours.

+## Key Features:
+1. **Temporary Security Credentials:** STS issues temporary security credentials in the form of short-term AWS access keys, secret keys, and session tokens.
+2. **Fine-Grained Permissions:** You can specify the permissions associated with the temporary credentials using IAM policies, allowing you to grant only the necessary permissions for a specific task.
+3. **Federation:** STS supports federated access, allowing external identities (such as users authenticated by SAML, OpenID Connect, or custom identity providers) to access AWS resources.
+4. **Cross-Account Access:** IAM users or roles from one AWS account can assume roles in another account using STS, enabling cross-account access for managing resources securely.
+5. **Role-Based Access Control:** Users or applications can assume roles temporarily to access resources, following the principle of least privilege.
+6. **Multi-Factor Authentication (MFA):** STS supports MFA for additional security when requesting temporary credentials, ensuring that users provide a second authentication factor before accessing sensitive resources.

+## Operations Supported by STS:
+1. **AssumeRole:** Allows IAM users, AWS services, or federated users to assume temporary roles with defined permissions.
+This operation is commonly used to delegate access to AWS resources across different accounts or services.
+2. **GetSessionToken:** Retrieves temporary credentials (access key, secret key, and session token) for IAM users.
+Users can use these credentials to make requests to AWS services.
+3. **AssumeRoleWithSAML:** Enables federated users to access AWS resources using SAML-based authentication.
+This operation is used in federated identity scenarios, such as single sign-on (SSO) solutions.
+4. **AssumeRoleWithWebIdentity:** Allows web identity providers, such as Amazon Cognito, to authenticate users and provide temporary credentials for accessing AWS resources.

+## Benefits of Using STS:
+- **Enhanced Security:** Temporary credentials reduce the exposure of long-term credentials, mitigating the risk of unauthorized access.
+- **Least Privilege Access:** You can grant temporary credentials with limited permissions, ensuring that users have only the necessary access required for their tasks.
+- **Auditing and Compliance:** STS provides detailed logging and auditing capabilities, enabling you to track the usage of temporary credentials for compliance purposes.
+- **Cross-Account Access:** STS facilitates secure access across AWS accounts, allowing you to centralize management and control access to shared resources.

+By leveraging IAM Security Token Service (STS), you can implement secure and scalable access control mechanisms for your AWS resources while adhering to the principles of least privilege and least exposure.

 [Back to main](readme.md)